I am interrupting this food blog to share some useful information: natural healing methods for a slipped disc.

-- The trick is to break the pain/tension/inflammation cycle by relaxing the tense muscles, and lessening pressure on the nerves.
+- The trick is to break the pain/tension/inflammation cycle by relaxing tense muscles and lessening pressure on the nerves.
 Breathe as if in labour to relax: out through the mouth, in through the nose.
-Relaxing also relieves pain.
+Relaxation relieves pain.

 - Let gravity be your ally.
 Lie down in the Alexander Technique’s semi-supine position (spine flat, knees bent, feet flat and head slightly raised on a pillow) at regular intervals.
 This position allows the spine to elongate and relax.

 - Stay mobile.
 Walk, swim or dance.
 Practice gentle yoga, Pilates or T’ai chi.
-Avoid positions that increase discomfort such as sitting down.
+Avoid positions that increase discomfort such as sitting down on a chair.

 - Before even considering surgery, look at your footwear.
 I could write a thesis on the tragedy of women’s shoes which only for care for looks – not comfort.
-The holy grail is the stylish shoe that also supports.
-Your shoes should support your arches and ankles.
+The holy grail is a stylish shoe that also supports arches and ankles.
 I recommend FitFlops – sign up with an email address for regular offers on less popular designs (I got great ankle boots for £30).
 AS FitFlop has got more successful, it has added a bewildering amount of styles.
 So make sure the style fits your width – for my slightly wide feet, I choose Microwobbleboard or Anatomicush.

 - How is your bed?
 Again, before even contemplating surgery, sort out your resting place.
 I would rather (and I have done) sleep on the floor than on a too soft or unsupporting mattress.

 - Use heat.
 My best friend was an electric heat-pad (like a mini-electric blanket) for the small of my back when lying down in the semi-supine position.

 - Drink water regularly to plump up those discs.